4neesh/DevBlog/src/posts/002javaObjectNotation.md

 As we can see from the above checklist, the algorithm satisfies the Linear time complexity first (due to the for-loop).
 It later satisfies the constant time, however this is discounted as it is not first satisfied classification.
 As a result, the algorithm has a Big O Notation of: O(n).<br>
 </p>
 <p>
-The Big O notation enables us to better understand the potential CPU consumption of our algorithm as the input dataset grows.
+The Big O notation enables us to better understand how the individual operations within an algrithm can contribute to its upper-bound CPU consumption.<br>
+By breaking down an algorithm and understanding how each operation will consume more resources as the input elements increase, we are better able to identify where possible inefficiencies lie.<br>
-By acknowledging the Big O when we design algorithms, we will begin to understand and utilise the efficiencies available to us from various data structures to create CPU-optimized algorithms.
+Calculating the Big O provides an excellent opportunity to explore and utilise the data structures available to create CPU-optimised algorithms.<br>
+The time complexity of our algorithms provide a measurable and reflective purpose for us to review our algorithms, both simple and complex, for how well each operation can scale up.
 </p>
 <br>
 <small style="float: right;" >Picture: Cocora Valley, Salento by <a target="_blank" href="https://unsplash.com/@shawn_appel">Shawn Appel</small></a><br>